marsbroshok/mlops-labs/lab-000-setup/README.md

 ## Deploying Kubeflow Pipelines

-The below diagrame shows an MVP environment for a lightweight deployment of Kubeflow Pipelines on GCP:
+The below diagrame shows an MVP infrastructure for a lightweight deployment of Kubeflow Pipelines on GCP:

 ![KFP Deployment](/images/kfp.png)